wskb/autosetup/Readme.md

 # Autosetup

-Scripts to set up my preferred environment, which can be run anonymously from the Internet.
+Scripts to set up my preferred environment, runnable anonymously from the Internet.

 ## Bash